dikortis/LetsTalkETC/Episodes/Episode_13.md

-would be nice to have a legal precedent or write that if the if Stanbury the blockchain says that something is true that a that a court could believe it or they have to they have to use that information if there was somehow legal weight behind it that would be nice right so I don't know what it would require for that to happen but you see I'm saying
+would be nice to have a legal precedent or write that if the if Stanbury the blockchain says that something is true that a court could believe it or they have to they have to use that information if there was somehow legal weight behind it that would be nice so I don't know what it would require for that to happen but you see I'm saying